marcelo-schreiber/indoor-weather-logger/README.md

 - [x] Auto reconnect when the ESP32 is disconnected
 - [ ] Add testing to the web application
 - [ ] Add a Curitiba weather forecast to the web application
-- [ ] When air quality sensors are added, add a warning when the air quality is bad (for example, when the CO2 level is high)
+- [ ] When air quality sensors are added, add a warning when the air quality is bad (e.g., when the CO2 level is high)
-- [ ] Make the ESP32 a webserver with a configuration page and a page to see the real-time data
+- [ ] Make the ESP32 a webserver with a configuration page and a page to see the real-time data.